folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

     - Of course, those "translations" need to be for this particular repository.
 - Add `"@formatjs/cli": "^4.2.20",` as a devDependency

-## Disable Jenkins pipeline

-The Jenkins pipeline needs to be disabled, to prevent it running in parallel with GitHub Action workflows and so publishing duplicate artifacts.

-Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

 ## Final steps

+### Required status checks

+Most repositories have the Jenkins CI pipeline configured as a "Required status check" (`jenkins/pr_merge`).
+That needs to be removed  and the new Github CI workflow needs to be added to configure the GitHub Workflow successfully.
+It can be done in the following way

+- At the tab: "Settings > Branches > Branch protection rules" edit the current rule.
+- Remove the jenkins continuous intergrattion rule
+- Add **`github-actions-ci`** as new required status check.

 ### Merge to mainline

 After the set-up and configuration is done, the workflow can be merged with the default branch and verified.

-### Required status checks

-Most repositories have the Jenkins CI pipeline configured as a "Required status check" (`jenkins/pr_merge`).
-That needs to be removed to configure the GitHub Workflow successfully.

-At the tab: "Settings > Branches > Branch protection rules" edit the current rule.

 <div class="folio-spacer-content"></div>